Bundaberg South

 In terms of cultural diversity, Bundaberg South records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Bundaberg South, surveyed in 2016, had above-average cultural diversity with 19.6% of its population born overseas and 13.2% speaking a language other than English at home.
-Christianity was the predominant religion, making up 45.6%.
-Hinduism showed significant overrepresentation at 2.7%, compared to 0.8% regionally.
+Bundaberg South's population showed higher than average cultural diversity, with 19.6% born overseas and 13.2% speaking a language other than English at home.
+Christianity was the predominant religion, accounting for 45.6%.
+Hinduism was overrepresented at 2.7%, compared to Regional Qld's 0.8%.

 Frequently Asked Questions - Diversity